 Few drivers have a perfect driving record.
 And for those with multiple accidents, moving violations, DUI/DWI convictions, or charges of driving without insurance, filing an SR-22 form is a reality if they want to keep their car insurance.

 What is an Sr-22?

-Technically, there is no such thing as ‘SR-22 insurance’.
-An SR-22 is the name of the form, also known as a Certificate of Financial Responsibility.
-An SR-22 provides proof of insurance for those who engaged in high-risk behavior while driving.
+Technically, there is no such thing as “SR-22 insurance.”
+An SR-22 is the name of the form you have to file, also known as a certificate of financial responsibility (CFR).
+An SR-22 provides proof of insurance for those who engage in high-risk behavior while behind the wheel.

 When Do You Need an SR-22?

 While your age and credit score can make you a high-risk driver without taking your driving behavior into consideration, an SR-22 is often required for drivers with a poor insurance history and auto-related violations or other serious offenses.

 For example, if you have a DUI or DWI (Driving Under the Influence or Driving While Intoxicated), the DMV will typically need you to hold an SR-22.

 - You lost your driver’s license or faced a license suspension at one point.